community-scripts/ProxmoxVED/.github/CONTRIBUTOR_AND_GUIDES/CONTRIBUTING.md

 git switch -c your-feature-branch
 ```

-### 4. Change paths in build.func install.func and AppName.sh
+### 4. Run with the environment variable
-To be able to develop from your own branch you need to change `https://raw.githubusercontent.com/community-scripts/ProxmoxVED/main` to `https://raw.githubusercontent.com/[USER]/[REPOSITORY]/refs/heads/[BRANCH]`.
-You need to make this change atleast in misc/build.func misc/install.func and in your ct/AppName.sh.
-This change is only for testing.
-Before opening a Pull Request you should change this line change all this back to point to `https://raw.githubusercontent.com/community-scripts/ProxmoxVED/main`.
+To be able to develop from your own branch you need to run the installer script of your choice with the `BASE_URL` environment variable:

+`export BASE_URL=https://raw.githubusercontent.com/YOUR_USERNAME/YOUR_FORK_NAME/COMMIT_HASH && bash -c "$(curl -fsSL "$BASE_URL"/ct/YOUR_CT.sh)"`

+or

+`export BASE_URL=https://raw.githubusercontent.com/YOUR_USERNAME/YOUR_FORK_NAME/BRANCH_NAME && bash -c "$(curl -fsSL "$BASE_URL"/ct/YOUR_CT.sh)"`

+this allows the scripts to target your changes without requiring any mutation of core scripts.

 ### 4. Commit changes (without build.func and install.func!)
 ```bash